-Fellows are entitled to a maximum of three weeks paid vacation annually or a proportionate fraction thereof if the appointment period is for less than one year.
+Fellows are entitled to a maximum of four weeks of paid vacation annually or a proportionate fraction thereof if the appointment period is for less than one year.

-If a duly appointed fellow needs time off in excess of his/her accrued vacation time for personal (non-health) reasons which may include child-rearing responsibilities or family problems, a personal leave of absence must be requested from the Training Director.
-The Director, in consultation with the Department Chairman, shall have the authority and discretion to approve or deny a request for personal leave of absence based upon the individual circumstances of the fellow requesting the leave and the needs of the training program and to improve whatever conditions or restrictions.
-(For example, it will be necessary to extend a resident’s training program to make up for time lost while on personal leave.)
-Any approval of personal leave shall be documented in writing which sets forth the period of the leave, the conditions with respect to the resident returning to full-time duty and any other relevant factors.
-The maximum personal leave, which a fellow may be granted, including extensions, is two months.
-A fellow’s personal leave shall be without pay.
+If a duly appointed fellow needs time off in excess of his/her accrued vacation time for personal (non-health) reasons which may include child-rearing responsibilities or personal family issues, a personal leave of absence must be requested from the Training Director.
+The Director, in consultation with the Department Chairman, shall have the authority and discretion to approve or deny a request for a personal leave of absence based upon the individual circumstances of the fellow requesting the leave and the needs of the training program and to improve whatever conditions or restrictions (for example, it will be necessary to extend a fellow’s training to make up for time lost while on personal leave).
+Any approval of personal leave shall be documented in writing which sets forth the period of the leave, the conditions with respect to the fellow returning to full-time duty, and any other relevant factors.
+The maximum personal leave that a fellow may be granted, including extensions, is two months.
 All decisions of the Training Director and Department Chairman with respect to personal leave issues shall be made in a fair and nondiscriminatory manner.

-In the event of the death of a first degree relative of a fellow or a fellow’s spouse, up to three (3) days of paid funeral leave will be allowed.
-Requests for more extended funeral leave when needed should be submitted to the Training Director.
+In the event of the death of an immediate relative of a fellow or a fellow’s spouse/partner, up to three (3) days of paid bereavement leave are allowed.
+Requests for an extended bereavement leave should be submitted to the Training Director.